 Top Cafés & Sports Cafés in Isfahan

-Isfahan’s café scene is as diverse as the city itself — from cozy traditional spots by Naqsh-e Jahan Square to modern sports cafés where soccer and socializing come together.
+Isfahan's café scene is as diverse as the city itself — from cozy traditional spots near Naqsh-e Jahan Square to modern sports cafés where soccer and socializing come together.

-Roozegar Café (Persian: “Times”) is a true institution in Isfahan — located right by Naqsh-e Jahan Square in the historic Sarai Espadana.
-With its classic, stylish design and relaxed atmosphere, it is a popular meeting place for intellectuals, students, and culture lovers.
+Roozegar Café (Persian: "Times") is a true institution in Isfahan — located right by Naqsh-e Jahan Square in the historic Sarai Espadana.
+With its classic, elegant design and relaxed atmosphere, it is a popular gathering place for intellectuals, students, and culture lovers.
 Perfect for a coffee after visiting the sights.

 Café Meydoon is located in the most important alley leading to Naqsh-e Jahan Square and offers a breathtaking view of the domes and minarets of the Imam Mosque.
 A luxurious and modern atmosphere meets Persian tradition.
 The menu includes espresso specialties, Meydoon signature creations, and aromatic Iranian teas — a must for every visitor.

-Café Radio is one of the best-known and most popular cafés in Isfahan.
+Café Radio is one of Isfahan's best-known and most popular cafés.
 With its nostalgic retro design, high-quality coffee specialties, and welcoming atmosphere, it attracts both locals and tourists.
-Ideal for a relaxed afternoon with friends over great coffee and homemade sweets.
+Ideal for a relaxed afternoon with friends over good coffee and homemade sweets.

-Café Forte is one of Isfahan’s best-known sports cafés, where soccer fans watch live games together on large screens.
+Café Forte is one of Isfahan's best-known sports cafés, where soccer fans watch live games together on large screens.
 The lively atmosphere, tasty snacks, and drinks make every game night an unforgettable experience.
-Especially during local derbies and international tournaments, the café is packed to the brim.
+Especially during local derbies and international tournaments, the café is packed to capacity.

-Café College combines a sports-café atmosphere with a modern social lounge concept.
-Large screens for live sports, a diverse drink menu, and a young, energetic crowd make it the ideal meeting place for sports enthusiasts.
-Popular with students and young locals who want to combine soccer, socializing, and great coffee in one place.
+Café College combines a sports café atmosphere with a modern social lounge concept.
+Large screens for live sports, a varied drink menu, and a young, energetic crowd make it the ideal meeting place for sports fans.
+Popular with students and young locals who want to combine soccer, socializing, and good coffee in one place.

 Attractions

-Isfahan's historical attractions are among the most impressive in the entire Islamic world.
-Anyone who visits the city steps into centuries of Persian architecture, philosophy, and spirituality.
+Isfahan's historic attractions are among the most impressive in the entire Islamic world.
+Anyone who visits the city is immersed in centuries of Persian architecture, philosophy, and spirituality.

 Naqsh-e Jahan Square – UNESCO World Heritage Site

 The Naqsh-e Jahan Square is the beating heart of Isfahan and one of the largest city squares in the world.
-Framed by the Imam Mosque, Ali Qapu Palace, Sheikh Lotfollah Mosque, and the Grand Bazaar, it is regarded as a masterpiece of Persian urban planning from the early 17th century.
+Surrounded by the Imam Mosque, Ali Qapu Palace, Sheikh Lotfollah Mosque, and the Grand Bazaar, it is considered a masterpiece of Persian urban design from the early 17th century.

 Sheikh Lotfollah Mosque

-This completely private court mosque of the Shah captivates with its extraordinary windowless dome, whose tiles seem to change color throughout the day—from cream beige to deep gold.
-It is one of the most accomplished creations of Persian sacred architecture.
+This completely private courtyard mosque of the shah stands out for its extraordinary, windowless dome, whose tiles seem to change color depending on the time of day—from creamy beige to deep gold.
+One of the most accomplished creations of Persian sacred architecture.

 Ali Qapu Palace

-The Ali Qapu Palace was the residence and ceremonial building of Shah Abbas I. Especially remarkable is the “music room” on the top floor, whose walls are shaped like musical instruments and bowls—a masterful achievement in both acoustics and aesthetics.
+The Ali Qapu Palace served as the residence and ceremonial building of Shah Abbas I. Especially remarkable is the "Music Room" on the top floor, whose walls are shaped like musical instruments and bowls—a masterful acoustic and aesthetic achievement.

 Bridges